 (4) If no submissions have been received within the submission period, the resolution referred to in subregulation (3) must be passed as soon as is reasonably practicable after the end of the submission period.

+[Regulation 41 amended: SL 2020/252 r.
+18.]

 42. Local government may advertise proposed modifications to complex amendment

 (1) The local government may decide to advertise a modification to a complex amendment to a local planning scheme if —

-(a) the local government proposes the modifications to address issues raised in submissions made on the amendment; and
+(a) the local government proposes the modification to address issues raised in submissions made on the amendment; and

 (b) the local government is of the opinion that the proposed modification is significant.

-(2) If a local government makes a decision under subregulation (1), the local government must take any steps the local government considers appropriate to advertise the proposed modification to the amendment to the local planning scheme.
+(2) If a local government makes a decision under subregulation (1), the local government must take any steps the local government considers appropriate to advertise the proposed modification to the complex amendment to the local planning scheme.

-(3) A proposed modification to an amendment to a local planning scheme may not be advertised on more than one occasion without the approval of the Commission.
+(3) A proposed modification to a complex amendment to a local planning scheme may not be advertised on more than one occasion without the approval of the Commission.

-(4) Any advertisement of a proposed modification to the local planning scheme must include a notice specifying —
+(4) Any advertisement of a proposed modification to a complex amendment to a local planning scheme must include a notice specifying —

-(a) the proposed modifications to be made to the advertised amendment to the local planning scheme; and
+(a) the proposed modification to be made to the advertised amendment to the local planning scheme; and

-(b) where the amendment to the local planning scheme and the proposed modifications may be inspected; and
+(b) details of how the proposed modification is made available to the public; and

-(c) to whom and during what period submissions may be made; and

-(d) the manner and form in which submissions may be made.
+(c) the manner and form in which submissions may be made; and

+(d) the period under subregulation (5) for making submissions and the last day of that period.

-(5) The period for making submissions set out in the notice referred to in subregulation (4) must be a period of not less than 42 days commencing on the day on which the notice is first given or a longer period approved by the Commission.
+(5) The period for making submissions on the proposed modification is —

+(a) the period of 42 days after the day on which the notice under subregulation (4) is first advertised; or

+(b) a longer period approved by the Commission.

 (6) A person may make a submission on a proposed modification to a complex amendment to a local planning scheme that has been advertised in accordance with subregulation (2) —